 Girls Who Code

-Alpha Sigma Tau is pleased to offer a member philanthropy and service opportunity with Girls Who Code as part of the Sorority’s National Philanthropy, the Women’s Wellness Initiative.
+Alpha Sigma Tau is pleased to offer members philanthropy and service opportunities with Girls Who Code through the Sorority’s National Philanthropy, the Women’s Wellness Initiative.

 Why Girls Who Code and Alpha Sigma Tau?

-Alpha Sigma Tau encourages members and chapters interested in the mission of Girls Who Code to take the steps to establish a Girls Who Code Club in their community.
+Alpha Sigma Tau encourages members and chapters interested in the mission of Girls Who Code to establish a Girls Who Code Club in their community.

 - I have space to host at a school, library, university or other non-profit.